CSCI265MacroHard/CSCI265/Documentation/design.md

 The terms "developers" and "game developers" refer to the audience who will use the arcade software to host their games for the end user.

+ - Scenes refer to godot's defintion of classes

+ - nodes refer to elements within godot's scene usually these elements define behaviours of the scene.

+ - Vectors are a built in data type in GdScript they can store any data type in a 2, 3 ,or 4 element vector.

 ### Acronyms
  - NPCs | non-player characters.
  - 3D and 2D | three dimensional and two dimensional respectively.
 Usually referring to an object's appearance.